isomerpages/csc-knowledge/_ethos-issue-26/Creating the Future of Healthcare: A Conversation with Prof Tan Chorh Chuan.md

 <p>So there are many things we can do to shape the physical and built environment—including reducing noise , light and a ir po ll ution to improve sleep and promote health.
 We could also do more about the food environment—if we were to promote more healthy options within high density traffic areas where people pick up a meal on the way home, then they are more likely to default to healthier food options without having to actively make the choice all the time.
 Upon this foundation of a health-promoting environment, we could then add on other elements, such as technology, education and programming, to further enhance participation and ownership.</p>

-<p>There are a number of initiatives to do exactly this in Singapore, such as MOHT’s Healthy Precinct programme.<sup>1</sup> We are also looking to see how we can incorporate health as a policy outcome in our planning—the way we now think about environmental sustainability as an outcome.
+<p>There are a number of initiatives to do exactly this in Singapore, such as MOHT’s Healthy Precinct programme.<sup><a href="#notestop">1</a></sup> We are also looking to see how we can incorporate health as a policy outcome in our planning—the way we now think about environmental sustainability as an outcome.
 From the ground up, we are also validating tools to help communities to come up with health promoting programmes, in a more design-focused manner.
 Activating community participation will be important for sustained cultural and behavioural change.</p>

 <div class="break">
 <p class="break1">We can shape